ipunkt/auth/README.md

         `php artisan config:publish ipunkt/auth`

-- Edit the 'user_table' variable to suit your needs
+- Edit the `user_table` config file to suit your needs
 - Migrate the user table by doing

         `php artisan migrate --package=ipunkt/auth`

-## Use
+## Usage

-Link your users to the `auth.login` route to login
+Link your users to the route `auth.login` for logging a user in

-Link your users to the `auth.logout` route to logout
+Link your users to the route `auth.logout` for logging a user out

 ### User index
 If you wish to publish a list of all users you can use to the auth.user.login route.